 It is easier to find a buyer for a liquid asset than for an illiquid one.
 This does not mean that one must not have illiquid funds at all, but rather, one must not depend on illiquid funds for emergency situations.

 The value of liquidity in the investment realm is grossly underrated.
 In the race to secure the future, many investors miss out on making provisions for the unforeseen events that can come uninvited anytime.
 Not having this security can force you to dig into your long-term investment plans, defeating their very purpose.

 d.
 Liquid assets maintain their value

-When you are investing in various asset classes ensure you are equipped with ample liquid funds to avail in times of need.
-To know more about investing options with liquidity, visit ClearTax where we have an assortment of funds that you can choose from.
+When you are investing in various asset classes, ensure you are equipped with ample liquid funds to avail in times of need.
+To know more about investment options with liquidity, visit ClearTax where we have an assortment of funds that you can choose from.